 4. Motivated sellers

-Rental property investors can purchase tenant-occupied homes in a variety of strong markets across the country, and start collecting rental income as soon as they close.
+At Roofstock, we offer a wide selection of vetted investment properties at attractive entry points year-round.
+Rental property investors can purchase tenant-occupied homes in a variety of strong markets across the country and start collecting rental income as soon as they close.

 So even if you get swept up in new year to-do lists (yes, we hear that gym membership calling too) and don’t get around to real estate investing this winter, don’t let FOMO sink in: At Roofstock, we make any time of year a great time to buy rental property.